-- 3.64 We all share a responsibility, both corporately and individually, to ensure that all children and adults are treated with respect and protected from others who may abuse them. - 3.65 All Newport City Council employees including voluntary staff members, elected members and contractors, who come into contact with children or vulnerable adults in the course of their work must understand their employee responsibilities and whenever necessary take action to safeguard and promote the welfare of a child or vulnerable adult. - 3.66 The Council has a Safeguarding Policy Statement (May 2014) and supporting policies which have been reviewed during 2017/18. - 3.67 Agreed arrangements enable the Council to comply with statutory requirements in respect of child protection and the protection of vulnerable adults.
+- 3.61 We all share a responsibility, both corporately and individually, to ensure that all children and adults are treated with respect and protected from others who may abuse them.
+There is a separate Safeguarding page on the Council's intranet site and each service area has its own Safeguarding Champion. - 3.62 All Newport City Council employees including voluntary staff members, elected members and contractors, who come into contact with children or vulnerable adults in the course of their work must understand their employee responsibilities and whenever necessary take action to safeguard and promote the welfare of a child or vulnerable adult. - 3.63 The Council has a Safeguarding Policy Statement and was updated in February 2018; supporting policies and procedures have been reviewed and updated during 2018/19 (Cabinet February 2019). - 3.64 Agreed arrangements enable the Council to comply with statutory requirements in respect of child protection and the protection of vulnerable adults.
 Recruitment procedures help to ensure that Council employees and Members working with children or vulnerable adults are checked for their suitability to do so.